kevinveenbirkenbach/cymais/docs/analysis/market/berlin/analysis.md

-# Market Analysis for CyMaIS in Berlin
+# Market Analysis for Infinito.Nexus in Berlin

 ## 1. Introduction
 Berlin is recognized as one of Europe's leading innovation and technology hubs.
 The capital is characterized by a dynamic start-up scene, numerous SMEs, and international corporations that drive digital transformation.
-This creates a promising market for modular IT infrastructure solutions like CyMaIS.
+This creates a promising market for modular IT infrastructure solutions like Infinito.Nexus.

 ## 2. Market Overview and Business Landscape
 - **Diverse Economic Hub:**